znagler/find_cars/README.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

 In the second cell of Part 1 of the [IPython Notebook](./project.ipynb), I defined three methods that assist in extracting HOG features – `color_hist`, `get_hog_features`, and `bin_spatial`.
-The first of these computes histograms of the color values in an image (in any common color space), and the other two build histograms of gradient directions in a spatially binned image.
-They take advantage of Scikit-Image's `hog` method.
+The first of these computes histograms of color values in an image (in any common color space), and the other two build histograms of gradient directions in a spatially binned image.
+They take advantage of Scikit's `hog` method.

 The two other methods in that cell – `extract_features` and `single_img_features` just combine the other three together and allow you to pass in arguments for putting any or all of the three into your output feature vector.
 These are handy for exploring which features are most useful.
 The only difference between the two methods is that `extract_features` runs on lists and `single_img_features` runs on single images.